 The capital of St Peter Port in the east, just one mile from St Pierre Park, is a gateway for further exploration with its cobbled streets and Regency architecture.
 The pretty harbour town – guarded by Castle Cornet, an 800-year-old fortress, is also where you can take a trip to the neighbouring islands of Herm, Jethou and Sark, which are abundant with sea life including puffins and Atlantic grey seals.

 The bijou island of Guernsey might be only five miles long and nine miles wide but it is a great destination with lots to see and do whatever time of the year you choose to visit.
-You can discover all aspects of island life in the beautiful spring time when the Spring Walking Festival takes place from 25th May to 9th June 2019.
+You can discover all aspects of island life in the beautiful spring time when the Spring Walking Festival takes place.